adoptium/infrastructure/README.md

 ### Jenkins

 1. Ensure off-machine backups are working!
+1. Ensure that no non-pipeline jobs are running on the server as they will often hold up restarts
-2. Check for plugin updates that will apply to the current version of jenkins (Each plugin should be checked for potential issues in the readme)
+1. Check for plugin updates that will apply to the current version of jenkins (Each plugin should be checked for potential issues in the readme)
-3. Repeat step 1 if necessary until jenkins does not offer any more plugins
+1. Repeat step 1 if necessary until jenkins does not offer any more plugins
-4. Identify new LTS level - check [the release notes](https://www.jenkins.io/doc/upgrade-guide/) to identify any potential problems.
+1. Identify new LTS level - check [the release notes](https://www.jenkins.io/doc/upgrade-guide/) to identify any potential problems.
 Allow jenkins to upgrade itself
-5. Redo step 1/2 so that any plugins that were unable to be updated due to the older jenkins level can update themselves.
+1. Redo step 1/2 so that any plugins that were unable to be updated due to the older jenkins level can update themselves.
-6. If necessary, and the remediation cannot be performed within the maintenance window, identify potentially risky plugins that were held back and create an issue to deal with them in the next cycle.
+1. If necessary, and the remediation cannot be performed within the maintenance window, identify potentially risky plugins that were held back and create an issue to deal with them in the next cycle.
-7. Backup the main war in /usr/share/jenkins to a name with a version suffix in case of corruption to the main jar.
+1. Backup the main war in /usr/share/jenkins to a name with a version suffix in case of corruption to the main jar.

 ### Backups